-The importance of visual content for your ecommerce website
+The importance of Visual Content for Pinterest

 First things first, let’s consider why you might want to use visual content at all.